makkus/freckles/README.rst

        $ curl https://frkl.io | bash -s -- freckles gh:makkus/dotfiles

     This is what I use to setup a new machine, after a) I buy a new Thinkpad or b) I did something silly that requires a re-install.
-You figure out what happens more often.
-Anyway, what this does is:
+Or, more often c) want to use parts of my dotfiles on a VM or container, to have a decent editor and shell when working in them.
+Either way, what this does is:

     - bootstraps *freckles* itself, then straight away executes it
     - expands the ``gh:makkus/freckles`` url to https://github.com/makkus/dotfiles (optional to have a short url, but I grew to like those short ones)